Seven ways to achieve clutter-free holidaysMar 14, 2023

 #3 – Ask everyone to bring a dish

 When you’re the one hosting, you often feel pressure when it comes to preparing a holiday meal.
 There are so many dishes to make, and barely enough room to store them all!
 Rather than buying out the grocery store only to ask your neighbor to borrow their refrigerator, I recommend simply asking your (local) guests to bring a dish!
 It gets everyone involved, some of your stress is alleviated, and your fridge and freezer can have some breathing room.

 #4 – Do not buy gifts in bulk and hold on to them

 Something I know a lot of people do is buy basic gift items (i.e. blankets, mugs, candles, etc.) when they’re on sale throughout the year and hold on to them for holidays and special occasions.
 I’m here to say…stop doing that!
 I know it can be tempting, but a lot of times you end up with a pile of items that just become clutter because you end up buying a more personal gift anyways.
 This is truly one of the easiest ways to achieve the clutter-free holidays you crave.

 #5 – Opt for experience gifts

 This is probably my favorite holiday organizing tip.
 I will forever be team experience gift over team material gift!
 Not only do experience gifts eliminate any sort of clutter, but they’re also just way more fun and meaningful than material items.
 I mean, take me to get a massage over a new serving dish any day!
 There are so many different experiences out there you can gift someone, and when you do it with them, it means even more.
-For recommendations, sign up now to receive my FREE clutter-free gift guide, coming soon!
+For recommendations, join my Facebook group to access my FREE clutter-free gift guide!

 #6 – Determine a home right away for new gifts